Tech-Sec/Crypthon/README.md

 **Decryption**

-fro decryption run: \
+for decryption run: \
 **python crypthon.py** \
  and choose option '3' \
- Enter your filename \
+ Then enter your filename \
  ![](img_3.JPG)

 \